ExploryKod/quote-generator/README.md

 ## Technologies used :
 - HTML / CSS
 - Javascript
-- API generating quotes : created by type.fit (a web application) and used in this project.<br/>
+- API generating quotes : you can find it at this <a href="https://github.com/ssokurenko/quotes-react-app">github address</a><br/>